yutanagano/tidytcells/README.md

 # tidytcells

+> NOTE: This package is currently in the alpha stage of development.

+> NOTE: This package currently only supports parsing of human TCR and MHC gene
+> data.
+Support for more species is planned for the future.

 `tidytcells` is a lightweight Python package written for bioinformaticians who work with T cell receptor (TCR) data.
 The main purpose of the package is to solve the problem of parsing and collating together non-standardised TCR